-Our loan terms are generally six (6) months.
+Our trust loan terms are generally twelve (12) months.
 The acquiring beneficiary will need to get a conventional refinance to pay us off.
 We require a pre-approval letter from a known lender before funding our loan.
 If an acquiring beneficiary wants us to process his/her refinance, we are happy to provide this service.

-Is it always smart to get a 3rd party loan?
+Is it always smart to get a 3rd party trust loan?

 It depends on the property tax savings versus the costs of getting a 3rd party loan.
 We provide a calculator on our website that will help estimate the property tax savings and the loan costs.
 The calculator will estimate how long one must hold onto the property to have the property tax savings cover all the loan costs.
-If the property is not going to be held long enough to cover the costs of the loan, it does not make financial sense to obtain a 3rd party loan unless a new primary residence is purchased and one uses Proposition 19 to transfer the tax base from the parents’ home to the new home.
+If the property is not going to be held long enough to cover the costs of the loan, it may not make financial sense to obtain a 3rd party loan unless a new primary residence is purchased and one uses Proposition 19 to transfer the tax base from the parents’ home to the new home.